lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 scanned before the nonce can be computed.
 For some protocols, that may not be acceptable, although plenty of protocols work around this assumption by simply making individual messages sufficiently small.

+*Thanks to Aaron Zauner and Kurt Griffiths for proofreading this post.*

 [c101]: https://www.crypto101.io
 [rog06]: http://web.cs.ucdavis.edu/~rogaway/papers/keywrap.pdf